sumedh-21/SlangScribe-Translate-Transcribe-and-Genzify-your-Lectures/README.md

   <br>
   <p>Click the image above to watch the demo on YouTube.</p>
 </div>

-## Overview
-SlangScribe is a web application designed to transcribe audio files, summarize the transcriptions, translate them into multiple languages, and even "Genzify" the content into Gen-Z slang for added fun!
-It uses OpenAI's GPT-4 for high-quality text generation and summarization, Whisper for transcription, and Hugging Face pipelines for translation.

-## Overview
-SlangScribe is a web application designed to transcribe audio files, summarize the transcriptions, translate them into multiple languages, and even "Genzify" the content into Gen-Z slang for added fun!
-It uses OpenAI's GPT-4 for high-quality text generation and summarization, Whisper for transcription, and Hugging Face pipelines for translation.

 ## Features
 * Audio Transcription: Uses OpenAI's Whisper model to convert audio files (mp3, mp4, mp4a or wav format for best use) to text.